 Then, we evaluate the strategy (r1; bp1; r2)? r1: r2 breaking or tracing at bp1.
 Conditional breakpoint can even be established, depending on the variables from the context or on the subject term, by means of a conditional strategy with arguments invoked like for some variable S of the subject sort, and some variables V from the context.

 '''

 (r1 ; matchrew S by S using bp(S, V) ; r2) ? r1 : r2

 '''

 Finally, strategy commands can be profiled too.
-As an example, we include part of the profile of the first example in this section.
+As an example, we include the profile for the execution of the moveAll strategy in the last example.